flex-development/ghr-url-action/README.md

 > **default**: `false`

-Whether to generate a URL for the GitHub Container Registry (GHCR).
+Whether to generate a URL for the GitHub Container Registry (GHCR) (optional).

 ### `pkg`

 > **default**: `${{ github.event.repository.name }}`

-The name of the package.
+The name of the package (optional).

 ### `repo`

 > **default**: `${{ github.repository }}`

-The name of the repository, including the owner.
+The name of the repository, including the owner (optional).

 ### `server`

 > **default**: `${{ github.server_url }}`

-The URL of the GitHub server.
+The URL of the GitHub server (optional).

 ## Outputs